Fire-Aalt/BLinq/README.md

 BLinq has a few intentional limitations that follow from its design.
 These tradeoffs keep the query pipeline Burst-friendly, allocation-tight, and statically optimizable.

-- **Rider Burst analyzer warnings**: Rider's Burst analyzer can flag queries that use delegate-shaped APIs as managed code, even though BLinq rewrites supported calls through ILPP.
+- **Rider/ReSharper Burst analyzer warnings**: Rider/ReSharper's Burst analyzer can flag queries that use delegate-shaped APIs as managed code, even though BLinq rewrites supported calls through ILPP.
 I could not find a way to whitelist the declared `Func` method because the analyzer only evaluates the call site, so affected query blocks need local analyzer suppression comments.
-Disabling the analyzer globally is possible, but not recommended.
+Disabling the analyzer globally is possible, but is not recommended for beginners in Burst.
 - **Queries are temporary**: BLinq queries are meant to be built and consumed locally, not stored in fields.
 Some operators use temporary allocation state, such as `OrderBy`, and the nested generic query type can become complex quickly.
 - **IL2CPP generic depth**: IL2CPP has a maximum generic nesting depth, which is `7` by default.
 Query chains should stay within that operation depth unless the IL2CPP generic depth limit is increased through IL2CPP compiler arguments: with a higher limit, longer query chains are supported.